Truth on Hostage Negotiations - January 16th, Hour 3

 People forget that.

-Anyway, the uh Hamas lead ceasefire negotiator actually praised the October 7th attack, vowing to continue in their war.
+Anyway, the Hamas lead ceasefire negotiator actually praised the October 7th attack, vowing to continue in their war.

-Remember their charter calls for the destruction of Israel.
+Remember, their charter calls for the destruction of Israel.

 Our people will expel the occupation from our land and from Jerusalem at the earliest possible time.